tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 5. Let them praise the name of the Lord!
 For He commanded and they were created
 6. And He established them forever and ever.
 He gave a decree and it shall not pass away.

 first it says 'Praise him ... you **waters** above the heavens!
 Let **them** praise the name of the Lord.
 For He commanded and **they** were created.
 And He established **them** forever and ever.
-He gave a decree and it shall not pass away. the waters are personified when the Word addresses the waters as 'them waters' instead of 'those waters'. so the Word of God is telling us that the waters are a symbolic name or a spiritual name. that is they are spiritual waters. and if not if someone still insists that the waters are literal a literal body of waters then what is does the singular term water then reveal? what is a unit of water? a stream? yes that is indeed what it is, but why does God demand that literal water streams all give praise to God? how does a literal water stream give praise to God? that is not rational. the Lord is of course using His spiritual language, to refer to angels and they are the creatures that were created in verse 5. if you have a problem with God's spirtual language and reject the truth about it, beware that we as Christians are meant to listen to Holy Spirit who will teach us all things and lead us into all truth (quote other gospel verses that support this).
+He gave a decree and it shall not pass away. the waters are personified when the Word addresses the waters as 'them' instead of 'those'. so the Word of God is telling us that the waters are a symbolic name or a spiritual name. that is they are spiritual waters. and if not, if someone still insists that the waters are literal a literal body of waters then what is does the singular term water then reveal? what is a unit of water? a stream? yes that is indeed what it is, but why does God demand that literal water streams all give praise to God? how does a literal water stream give praise to God? that is not rational. the Lord is of course using His spiritual language, to refer to angels and they are the creatures that were created in verse 5. if you have a problem with God's spirtual language and reject the truth about it, beware that we as Christians are meant to listen to Holy Spirit who will teach us all things and lead us into all truth (quote other gospel verses that support this).
 God has established them forever. how has He established them?
 God created the rank and file of angels in such a structured way that He collectively calls them a 'living creature', such as the creatures that Ezekiel describes. verse 6 then says 'He gave a decree and it shall not pass away'. what decree? the Lord says (my paraphrase) 'i have set a boundary in the heavens that the waters must not overflow. i declared 'here at this mark your proud waves must stop' (quote other OT scripture verses that support this)'

+EXTRA :
+John 1:9 The true light, which give light to everyone, was coming into the world.

+This is a dramatic confirmation that the spiritual light of God is the Light of Life which means this verse could be stated equivalently : The true light, which gives **life** to everyone, was coming into the world.

 <bref>Job 5:15-16 KJV</bref>
 But he saveth the poor from the sword, from their mouth, and from the hand of the mighty. <bref>16</bref> So the poor hath hope, and iniquity stoppeth her mouth.